pattonsgirl/CS3900-AppSoftwareDev/UI-UX/ProjectUpdate-UIUX.md

 Each group member will pick an aspect of the group project to focus on for user flows and wireframing.

 Create user flows for the following features with respect to your group project - each team member should pick one feature.
 For each user flow, include a description of what the application behavior should be based on user actions.
+Each team member must submit a PDF or JPG or PNG of their assigned user flow.
     - Landing / main application page
     - Search
     - Create